ibm-cloud-docs/ssl-certificates/view-and-update-ssl-certificate.md

 SSL Certificate Order is deprecated.
 As of 15 April 2024, SSL Certificate Order is no longer available for purchase.
 As of 15 December 2024,  SSL Certificate Order is no longer supported for new orders or reorders.
 Only existing certificates that are not expired are still available for you to download, reissue, or revoke.
 For more information, see [Deprecation of SSL Certificates](/docs/ssl-certificates?topic=ssl-certificates-deprecation).
 {: deprecated}

+After an SSL certificate is imported to the SSL certificates screen, you can view and update it at any time if the certificates are not associated with any services, such as load balancers in the {{site.data.keyword.cloud_notm}} console.
+Updates work similar to the [import process](/docs/ssl-certificates?topic=ssl-certificates-importing-ssl-certificates#importing-ssl-certificates), as all details that are updated must match the original certificate exactly, including spacing and line breaks.
+{: shortdesc}

 To view and update an SSL certificate, complete the following steps.

 1. Navigate to your console's security menu.
-For more information, see [Navigating to devices](/docs/infrastructure/ssl-certificates?topic=virtual-servers-navigating-devices).
+For more information, see [Navigating to devices](/docs/ssl-certificates?topic=virtual-servers-navigating-devices).
 2. From the **Security** menu, select **SSL > Certificates**.
 3. Select **View/Update certificate** from the **Actions** drop down list.
 4. Update the **SSL certificate details** in the applicable text boxes, and click **Update** to apply your changes.
 See the following table for more information.